Celastrina lucia

 The wingspan is between 22–35 mm.
 Adults are sexually dimorphic.
-The dorsal wing surface of males is blue, while females have a broad, dark brown outer forewing margin.
 They are on wing from April to July.

 The larvae feed on Vaccinium species, including V. pallidum.
-The larvae may be green, yellow, pink or brown, depending on their food source.

 Taxonomy

 Until the early 1990s, most North American azures were thought to be a single species, Celastrina ladon.
 More recently, research has revealed that there are many different species of azures, including C. lucia, which had been treated as a subspecies of C. ladon.